PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

 }
 ```

 You might notice the `?` in the iterator of the data array.
 How are we going to fill up a 1D array with 3D data?
 Well, when we make a 3D array it's actually just linear (1D) in memory, but, the compiler takes care of indexing it as 3D for us.
 Now we don't have the compiler to help us anymore, so we have to learn how to index it as 3D ourselves.
-(The following is a cpoy/paste of week 2's tutorial).
+(The following is a cooy/paste of week 2's tutorial on indexing a 1D array as if it was a 3D array).

 ## Indexing 1D
 A 1D array in memory looks like this